Trap Tower

 Mousetraps

 We used standard Victor-style wooden mousetraps without the plastic bait pedal.
-Approximately one hundred traps was more than enough.

 The exact set we used was purchased online (Amazon link), but many equivalent traps should work similarly.